BestTimesToVisit.com Logo

 Water Taxis

-Belize City's public bus system is affordable and extensive, covering most areas within the city and connecting to suburbs.
-Buses are frequent and easy to flag down.
+Belize City's public bus system is extensive and affordable, connecting most areas within the city and its outskirts.
+Buses are frequent and a great way to experience local life, but can get crowded during peak hours.

 Taxi